aborelis/ASN-Label-Generator/README.md

 Other Avery (or competitor's) label sizes can be added to `labelInfo` in `AveryLabels.py`.

-You can install Python all dependencies yourself or use Docker.
+You can install Python and all dependencies yourself or use Docker.

 ```